 Legacy bindings for a Mac type one-button mouse.

-Tables showing the button and modifier combinations that effect different actions with each of these binding are given below, with LMB, MMB, and RMB denoting the left, right and middle mouse buttons.
+Tables showing the button and modifier key combinations that effect different actions for each of these are given below, with LMB, MMB, and RMB denoting the left, right and middle mouse buttons.
 Actions marked with an asterisk (*) are drag actions which can have their modifier keys invoked or removed during a drag operation.
+Button/key combinations for ThreeButton, TwoButton, and OneButton are:

 |Viewpoint control (Section 3.2)|